tpb1908/CWDoc/doc.md

 As the spans are inserted over the object replacement character, they will draw over it once they have been loaded.

+As no MARK span is inserted, it does not need to be (and obviously cannot) be removed.

 #### InlineCode tags

 Inline code tags are started with ```InlineCode``` spans.